python/cpython/Doc/library/decimal.rst

 Q. Is there a way to convert a regular float to a :class:`Decimal`?

-A. Yes, all binary floating point numbers can be exactly expressed as a Decimal though an exact conversion may take more precision than intuition would
+A. Yes, any binary floating point number can be exactly expressed as a Decimal though an exact conversion may take more precision than intuition would
 suggest: